 What is Rishi Sunak’s net worth?

-Rishi Sunak and Akshata Murty’s combined worth is around £651 million.
-Most of it comes from Murty’s holdings in the $70 billion Indian IT company Infosys founded by her father N. R. Narayana Murthy (known as the Steve Jobs of India) in 1981.
-Murty owns 0.93% of the company, and her shares grew in value by £108.8 million to almost £590 million this year.
-Moreover, the company’s latest annual report suggests that Murty received about £13 million in dividends and is set to receive another £10.5 million this year.
+Rishi Sunak and Akshata Murty’s combined net worth is around £651 million.
+Most of it comes from Murty’s holdings in the $70 billion Indian IT company Infosys founded by her father N. R. Narayana Murthy (known as the Steve Jobs of India).
+Murty owns 0.93% of the company, and her shares grew in value by £108.8 million to almost £590 million in 2024.
+The company’s latest annual report suggests that Murty received about £13 million in dividends and is set to receive another £10.5 million this year.

 Then there’s Murty’s stake in Catamaran Ventures UK, the British arm of her father’s venture capital and private equity firm.
 It manages around $1 billion in assets across India.
 According to an investigation by The Guardian, Murty also has a stake in International Market Management, a company that owns 100% of Mauritius-based Immassociates Mauritius.
 Immassociates Mauritius holds investments in fast-food restaurants and franchises across India.

-Murty’s earnings far exceed those of the former prime minister.
-In February 2024, Sunak released his financial statements, which showed that he made £2.2 million in 2022-23, of which only 6.5% was his MP and prime ministerial wages.
-Other earnings include roughly £1.8 million through capital gains and around £300k from interest and dividends, and he paid £508,308 in tax
+Murty’s earnings far exceed Sunak’s.
+In February 2024, the former prime minister released his financial statements, which showed that he made £2.2 million in 2022-23, of which only 6.5% was his MP and prime ministerial wages.
+Other earnings include roughly £1.8 million through capital gains and around £300k from interest and dividends.
+He paid £508,308 in tax.

 Soon after, he moved back to the UK and joined The Children’s Investment Fund Management (TCI), founded by hedge fund billionaire Chris Hohn.
 In 2006, the year Sunak became a partner, the firm reported profits of £321 million, according to Companies House documents.
 In the two years leading up to the financial crisis, TCI saw profits nearing £900 million.

-After leaving TCI in 2009, Sunak returned to Calfornia to work with former colleagues at the new hedge fund firm Theleme Partners.
-He served as a director at Catamaran Ventures from 2013 to 2015, before becoming an MP for Richmond and Northallerton – a seat he has held since.
+After leaving TCI in 2009, Sunak returned to California to work with former colleagues at the new hedge fund firm Theleme Partners.
+He served as a director at Catamaran Ventures from 2013 to 2015, before becoming an MP for Richmond and Northallerton – a seat he has held ever since.

 The Sunaks have a property portfolio worth around £15 million.
 The Sunday Times Rich List estimates their main Kensington mews house is worth around £7 million.
-They also own a flat on Old Brompton Road in Kensington, a Georgian manor house in North Yorkshire, which they bought for around £1.5 million nearly a decade ago, and a £5.5 million penthouse in Santa Monica, California.
+They also own a flat on the Old Brompton Road in Kensington, a Georgian manor house in his North Yorkshire constituency, which they bought for around £1.5 million nearly a decade ago, and a £5.5 million penthouse in Santa Monica, California.

 While Murty’s vast fortunes are well-known, her tax affairs have not been quite as transparent.
 Two years ago, it was revealed by The Independent that she held non-dom status.
 It meant she avoided paying UK tax on at least some of her Infosys dividends – possibly as much as £20 million.

 However, she announced she would stop using the special status soon after the investigation emerged.
-Former chancellor Jeremy Hunt had announced that non-domicile status would be phased out, and the new Labour government also pledged to scrap the non-dom tax status in the Labour Party manifesto
+Former chancellor Jeremy Hunt announced that non-domicile status would be phased out, and the new Labour government also pledged to scrap the non-dom tax status in the Labour Party manifesto.

 Is Rishi Sunak richer than King Charles III?